-Key performance indicators (non-IFRS financial measures)
+Key performance indicators and non-IFRS and other financial measures

-The Company measures the success of its business using a number of key performance indicators that are not measurements in accordance with International Financial Reporting Standards ("IFRS") and should not be considered as an alternative to net income (loss) or any other measure of performance under IFRS.
+The Corporation measures the success of its business using a number of key performance indicators that are not measurements in accordance with IFRS and should not be considered as an alternative to net income (loss) or any other measure of performance under IFRS.
 Non-IFRS financial measures do not have a standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other issuers.
-Our key performance indicators are discussed below:
+Our key performance indicators and non-IFRS and other financial measures are discussed below.
+For quantitative reconciliations of non-IFRS financial measures to their most directly comparable IFRS financial measures please see page 10 of the MD&A.